 For example, an insurer increases IP pricing for a cohort with a large number of profitable term policies, causing a number of policies to lapse.
 This decision is costly because, while the IP component might not be profitable, the term policies likely are, and are therefore a higher priority when it comes to retention.
 Armed with granular customer knowledge, a life insurer might instead further increase prices on a less valuable cohort with fewer profitable products.

-In-force price optimisation enables life insurers to improve profitability while better serving their most valued customers
+In-force price optimization enables life insurers to improve profitability while better serving their most valued customers

 Access to cloud computing, AI technologies and advanced analytics, makes flat price increases at best obsolete, and at worst counterproductive.
-Life insurers could instead be leveraging the ability to set prices from a ‘customer view’, through in-force price optimisation.
-Setting prices at the level of individual customers or cohorts can materially improve profitability and reduce lapsation risk.
+Life insurers could instead be leveraging the ability to set prices from a ‘customer view’, through in-force price optimization.
+Setting prices at the level of individual customers or cohorts can materially improve profitability and reduce lapzation risk.

 By structuring price increases to come through over time across in-force books, life insurers can ensure their most valuable policies are, on average, less impacted than vice versa.
 In order to do this, insurers require: